Hernandez Stroud

-Hernandez Stroud (born August 31, 1988) is a counsel for the Justice Program at the Brennan Center for Justice at New York University School of Law.
-An expert on prisons and jails and constitutional law, he researches and drafts criminal justice policy reforms at the federal level; he also studies federal judicial intervention into state prisons and local jails.
+Hernandez Stroud (born August 31, 1988) is a senior counsel for the Justice Program at the Brennan Center for Justice at New York University School of Law.
+An expert on prisons and jails and constitutional law, he researches and drafts criminal justice policy reforms at the federal level; he also studies federal judicial intervention into state prisons and local jails, particularly court takeovers of correctional institutions through receivership.
 He serves as an adjunct assistant professor at Columbia University and the New York University School of Law.
 He is also an affiliated fellow at Yale Law School.

 Early life and education

-Hernandez D. Stroud was born on August 31, 1988 in Huntsville, Alabama, where he was raised by his parents and grandparents.
+Hernandez D. Stroud was born on August 31, 1988, in Huntsville, Alabama, where he was raised by his parents and grandparents.
 The first in his family to graduate from college, he attended the University of Alabama at Birmingham on full merit-based scholarships, graduating with a Bachelor of Arts with university and departmental honors in history and political science in 2010.
 He was elected president of the Student Government Association.
 After college, Stroud earned a Master of Science in education policy from the University of Pennsylvania in 2012.
 While at Penn, Stroud also taught history and government as a full-time high schoolteacher at Boys' Latin of Philadelphia Charter School in West Philadelphia, Pennsylvania through Teach for America.
 After Penn and Teach for America, Stroud received his Juris Doctor from Washington and Lee University School of Law in 2015.
 He won the Randall P. Bezanson Award at graduation.